 You’ll need to work under the supervision of a licensed master plumber for three years before applying for this license unless you have previously held a journeyman’s license or are exempt from this requirement due to military service.

-But once you have your license, you are legally allowed to work on various types of plumbing projects in Oklahoma.
+But once you have your license, you are legally allowed to work on various types of plumbing projects, such as commercial plumbing projects, in Oklahoma.

 3) Plumbing Contractor